By Dana Tran | Last Updated: June 21 2018

 - On the side menu, click on “Broadcasts” then on the “+” sign under “Deliver Your Message Now”

-- Let’s add a text card and an image card
+- Then add a text card and an image card to create your broadcast message.

 - Upload an image and create a message (You can also add other types of cards and a button, but for this tutorial, we’ll keep it simple.)